 The Superintendent shall notify the Utah Professional Practices Advisory Commission if an educator is determined, pursuant to an administrative action, to have had disciplinary action taken for:

-- 1. immoral behavior - 2. unprofessional conduct, or professional incompetence which results in suspension for more than one week or termination.
+- 1. immoral behavior - 2. unprofessional conduct, or professional incompetence which results in suspension for more than one week or termination, or which otherwise warrants Commission review.

 Utah Admin.
-Code R277-514-5(B) (2011)
+Rules R277-514-5(B) (October 9, 2012)